zebma00/tc-ts/README.md

 ### TO DO

-- Improve Night Elf racials
+- Dwarf / Night Elf racials
-- Ret paladin sligh buff
 - Phases
 - World Buffs